 The vitex chaste berry is the second most popular female hormonal acne supplement, and works by increasing progesterone.
 The testimonials aren’t uniformly positive.
 One woman said that vitex cleared her up 100% within one month, yet another said that she broke out with a rash of acne across her chin and jawline.

 Overall, the testimonials are more convincing for Estroblock, but the science is significantly clearer for vitex.
-Hence, I won’t officially recommend the vitex chaste supplement, or agnus castus as it is known scientifically, but if you’re suffering from PMS-induced acne and willing to experiment then it might work.
+Hence, I won’t universally recommend the vitex chaste supplement, or agnus castus as it is known scientifically, but if you’re suffering from PMS-induced acne and willing to experiment then it might work excellently.

 Maybe Estroblock has failed to solve your PMS and you’re searching for an alternative; in that case you might strike gold with vitex.
 The mechanisms are different enough that one might fail miserably while the other one works miraculously.
 Vitamin B6 is also worth a shot.